 Honor a Benchmark: A birthday, a lifestyle change, an anniversary.
 A memorial can be the focus of your walk.

 Body Prayer: Move spontaneously as your body wishes.
 Dance the path.
 Move your arms and legs, bend, and sway.

 You may pass other people or allow others to step around you.
 The path leads two ways: those going in will meet those coming out.

 History of the Christian Labyrinth

 Labyrinths have been in existence for over 4,000 years and are found in almost every major religious tradition in the world.
-The oldest existing Christian labyrinth is probably the one in the 4th-century basilica in Orleansville, Algeria.
+The oldest existing Christian labyrinth is probably in the 4th-century basilica in Orleansville, Algeria.
 And while Christians used labyrinths on pre-Christian sites and modeled their own after those used by earlier cultures, the development of the Christian seven-circuit labyrinth was a breakthrough in the design.
 Its path of seven circles was cruciform (shaped like the Cross) and thus incorporated the central Christian symbol.
 This pattern was later expanded to eleven- and twelve-circuit designs.
 During the time of the Crusades, when it became dangerous to make a pilgrimage to the Holy land, seven European cathedrals were designated as destinations for pilgrims.
 Entering the cathedrals’ labyrinths (usually laid into the marble floor) marked the end of a difficult journey and a promise of entry into the Heavenly Jerusalem.
-The most famous eleven-circuit labyrinth is found in the nave of the cathedral in Chartres, France, and is the one pictured in this pamphlet.